 A persistent or worsening cough is not the only symptom of lung cancer.
 Other symptoms of this condition include:

 - swelling in the face or neck

 There are many reasons for a cough.
-For example, a short term cough could be a
+For example, a short-term cough could be a

-- an infection, such as a cold, pneumonia, or bronchitis
+- an infection, such as a cold or pneumonia

 - an allergy, such as hay fever